CristopherNim/WGU-D206/D213/D213_Task_1.md

 		- The company experience a similar trend between day 270 to 360
 	- Between day 610 to 630:
 		- a profit loss of 4.5 millions.
-		- We can theorize based on the data that the company experience a lot of cust
+		- We can theorize based on the data that the company experience a lot of customer churning.
+	- Between day 630 to 730:
+		- experience a profit of 8 Million.
+			- Just by looking at this trend and data we can theorize that the company experience minimal churning with a surgent of new customers.
 4. Evaluate the stationarity of the time series.

 4. Explain the steps used to prepare the data for analysis, including the training and test set split.

 5. Provide a copy of the cleaned dataset.